searchbox-io/Jest/jest/README.md

 client.execute(putMapping);
 ```

-You can also use the DocumentMapper.Builder to create the mapping source.
+The helper class `DocumentMapper.Builder` from Elasticsearch can also be used to create the mapping source.

 ``` java
 import org.elasticsearch.index.mapper.DocumentMapper;